jzemeocala/Alesis-Archive-Project/README.md

 ....
-Even now, with multiple programs archived/patched/cracked; I still have bareley wrapped my mind aroung 10% of what these things can do.
+Even now, with multiple programs archived/patched/cracked; I still have bareley wrapped my mind aroung 10% of what these SYNTHS can do.

 Those that were preserved were mostly distributed as "Shareware" or "Demos" or "Trials" (as was common back in the 32-bit era)